 - The total amount of student loan debt owing in the United States comes in at over $1.52 trillion.

-You probably know people on both sides of the financial fence.
+Hopefully you yourself have started to manage your money like a grown-up but you probably know people on both sides of the financial fence.

 What would many (or most) say the number one problem is?
 Financial literacy would have to be up there.